Bull Run Run 50 Mile

 |Finisher||Finisher||Up to 350|

-* Overall top three male and female finishers are eligible for age group awards.
+* Overall top three male and female finishers are not eligible for age group awards.

 ** Veteran awards for 10, 15, and 20 finishes will be mailed.